XTB ReviewOpen Demo Account

 XTB Forex Review

-This XTB forex review appreciates the range of FX offerings from the broker, which should help it appeal to a range of clients.
+This forex review appreciates the range of FX offerings from the broker, which should help it appeal to a range of clients.

 Those in the UK have access to trading 48 currency pairs, including majors, minors, and exotics.
-The availability of micro-lots allows XTB to appeal to more traders, even those who are looking to make smaller investments or who want to minimise risks while they practice CFD trading.
+The availability of micro-lots allows you to appeal to more traders, even those who are looking to make smaller investments or who want to minimise risks while they practice CFD trading.

-Spreads found in an XTB forex review can be as low as 0.1 pips, which is the case for EUR/USD.
-For transparency, XTB maintains a list of spreads, bids, asks, per cent change, and trading hours for all forex pairs offered.
+Spreads found in an forex review can be as low as 0.1 pips, which is the case for EUR/USD.
+For transparency, maintains a list of spreads, bids, asks, per cent change, and trading hours for all forex pairs offered.

 XTB CFD Review

 Clients can make use of 42 indices from around the world, including China, Germany, and the United States.
 Leverage on indices can be up to 20:1 with competitive spreads.
 There are also 21 commodities, 1,720 stock CFDs, 103 ETF CFDs, and 25 crypto CFDs.
-As you review XTB CFD trading for shares, you will appreciate the low commissions, the ability to go long or short, margin of 5:1, and the negative balance protection.
+As you review CFD trading for shares, you will appreciate the low commissions, the ability to go long or short, margin of 5:1, and the negative balance protection.

 XTB Stocks Review

-As mentioned, stocks are available as part of the offerings found in an XTB CFD review.
+As mentioned, stocks are available as part of the offerings found in an CFD review.
 There is no direct purchase of stocks available, with clients instead only accessing them via CFDs.

-Trading stock CFDs with XTB gives clients access to the ability to go long or short and trade more than 1,500 global stock CFDs.
+Trading stock CFDs with gives their clients access to the ability to go long or short and trade more than 1,500 global stock CFDs.
 These include the biggest names around the world, such as Facebook and Apple.
 Leverage for stock CFDs can be up to 5:1.
 Commissions start at 0.08 per cent and are transparent.

 XTB ETF Review